Being Data-Pilled

 This has always been true, however, companies are now leaving so much more value on the table by not leveraging their data.
 Particularly unstructured data, which is now much easier to transform and operationalize using AI.

-• Poor quality or out-of-distribution data leads to poor performing AI.
+• Poor quality data still leads to poorly performing AI.
 Just like a pathogenic variant can lead to disease, incorrect data can lead to incorrect analysis, insights and actions.
-Same is true in this latest wave of AI.
-If a model is trained on poor data, it will learn the wrong weights and provide incorrect answers in general.
-As a result, any task that can verified through high quality measurement/ data can be optimized and solved by AI.
+Same is true for AI.
+Bad data in the training set will lead to bad insights and bad actions.

 This latest wave of AI is no different.
 To develop effective AI-driven workflows or agents, you need to measure the performance of the output through formal evaluations (“evals” for short).
-Evaluations help improve an AI workflow/ agent’s performance by iterating on data/ context, prompts, etc. When deploying to production, you also need to instrument and measure the AI agent’s outputs to assess its effectiveness for real-life work.
+Evaluations help improve an AI workflow/ agent’s performance by iterating on data/ context, prompts, etc. When deploying to production, you also need to instrument and measure the AI agent’s outputs to assess effectiveness on real-life work.

 • Similar to proteins, AIs are machines that can do work and take action.
 Analysis/ analytics can only give insight, not action.
 AI can do both.
 AIs are workhorses of data, just like proteins are workhorses of the cell.